PZL.26

-PZL.26 was a Polish sports plane built in 1934 in the PZL works.
+PZL.26 was a Polish sports plane built in 1934 by the Państwowe Zakłady Lotnicze.
 Ordered by the Ministry of Defence, it was specifically designed for the upcoming Challenge 1934 International Touring Aircraft Contest.

 Design and development

 The PZL.26 was a development of the PZL.19, that was built for previous Challenge 1932 contest.
 Like its predecessor, it was designed by Jerzy Dąbrowski and Franciszek Misztal in 1933.
 The plane was an all-metal cantilever low-wing monoplane with a fixed landing gear and a closed canopy.
 It retained wings and tail of the PZL.19, with minor changes.
 A fuselage, wings and landing gear were more streamlined and strengthened.
 The main change was a stronger engine, a US-made 265 hp Menasco Buccaneer B-6S3 engine.
 The engine choice appeared to be a failure, though.
 Five aircraft were built in 1934 and one prototype for static trials.
 They carried registration markings: SP-PZL to PZP.